marcjulianschwarz/obsidian-vault-notes/coding/notes/Software Design is Knowledge Building.md

-> There's no replacement for knowledge and sound mental models.
+> There's no replacement for knowledge and sound [[Mental Model|mental models]].
 Documentation, tests, they can help but they cannot replace having a knowledgeable person around.

 > Simplicity leads to success